kasra-kakavand/pinntorch/README.md

 | Schrödinger | Quantum mechanics | 📋 Planned |
 | Poisson | Electrostatics | 📋 Planned |

+## Results & Limitations

+PINNTorch is an early-stage library.
+Here is an honest account of what it does well and where it falls short.

+### Heat equation (validated)

+The 1D heat equation solver is validated against the known analytical solution `u(x,t) = sin(πx)·exp(-απ²t)`:

+- Mean absolute error: ~2.6e-3
+- L2 error: ~2.8e-3

+The PINN solution matches the analytical solution closely across the entire domain.

+### Burgers' equation (works, with a known limitation)

+The nonlinear Burgers' equation is solved using two-stage optimization (Adam followed by LBFGS refinement).
+The solver captures the characteristic shock formation near x = 0.

+**Known limitation:** under uniform random collocation sampling, the solution exhibits mild drift at the domain center at later times, where the shock gradient is steepest and uniform sampling under-resolves it.
+Adaptive collocation sampling — the standard remedy — is planned for a future release.

+### Optimization

+Training uses the standard PINN recipe: Adam to reach a good region of parameter space, then optional LBFGS refinement (`lbfgs_steps` argument) for stable convergence.
+LBFGS uses fixed collocation points, as its line search requires a stable objective.

 ## Why Physics-Informed Neural Networks?

 PINNs represent a paradigm shift in scientific computing: